wde0924/stilt/tutorials/wbb.md

 # WBB Carbon Dioxide

-Here, we'll simulate a day of carbon dioxide concentrations for the [UATAQ Lab](https://air.utah.edu), housed in the William Browning Building on the University of Utah campus.
+Here, we'll simulate a day of carbon dioxide concentrations for the [UATAQ Lab](https://air.utah.edu), housed in the William Browning Building (WBB) on the University of Utah campus.
 This tutorial assumes a base level of knowledge for [navigating UNIX based filesystems from the command line](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management), that you have read through [installing STILT]({{"/docs/install.html"|relative_url}}), and know where to find documentation for the different [model controls]({{"/docs/controls.html"|relative_url}}).

 ### Dependencies